LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 ## Modules

 In order to realise the concept of user interaction points, the library was divided into different modules.
-These can be divided into two main categories:
+These modules can be divided into two main categories:

 * Core - All modules related to measurement data management
-* Extensions - Contains modules for visualizations, hardware sensor access
+* Extensions - Contains modules for visualisations, hardware sensor access

 In each of these categories there are then several sub-categories divided into User Interaction Points.
 An overview of these is given in the subchapters as the following.